 The running board from Aluminium is 170x980 mm.
-The windscreen can be

-The pivoting point is in the lower third
+The pivoting point is in the lower third of the frame.

 Production period from Oktober 1924 until June 1926

-|Black enamel||mudguards, frame cover, rims, windscreen frame, windscreen columns, license plate, cover rail.|
+|Black enamel||Wings, frame cover, rims, windscreen frame, windscreen columns, license plate, cover rail.|

-|Mousegrey, burgundy red (marroon), blue or brown (havane)||bodywork, bonnet.|
+|Mousegrey, burgundy red (maroon), blue or brown (havane)||Bodywork, bonnet.|

-|Black, red and brown skai||Seat, seatrest, side panels, pockets.|
+|Black, red and brown leathrette||Seat, seatrest, side panels, pockets.|

-|Nickel plated||radiator shell, headlamp rims, lamps connecting rod, steering column, fuel tank cover,rail behind bonnet, bonnet locks.|
+|Nickel plated||Radiator grille, headlamp rims, lamps connecting rod, steering column, fuel tank cover, trim behind bonnet, bonnet locks.|